-Unless you're lucky enough to live in a state or county that gives you a right to cure an rent deficiency, AND you file early enough and submit the proper paperwork to a bankruptcy court, in most cases a judge will allow an eviction to proceed, regardless of whether you've filed for bankruptcy.
-In most cases, all the landlord has to do is ask the judge to "lift" the stay, to allow the eviction to proceed, and in most cases the judge will do just that.
+Unless you're lucky enough to live in a state or county that gives you a right to cure a rent deficiency, AND you file early enough and submit the proper paperwork to a bankruptcy court, in most cases, a judge will allow an eviction to proceed, regardless of whether you've filed for bankruptcy.
+In most cases, the landlord must ask the judge to "lift" the stay to allow the eviction to proceed, and in most cases, the judge will do just that.

-In all cases you should see an experienced bankruptcy lawyer as early as possible, to help you get the most out of this process and discuss other debt relief and asset protection options.
+You should see an experienced bankruptcy lawyer as early as possible to help you get the most out of this process and discuss other debt relief and asset protection options.

 An Overview Of How Eviction Works in California

 The eviction process in California, also known as "unlawful detainer," typically proceeds as follows: